 Knowing what to look for and where to find it is a great start, but there’s the matter of how that often holds businesses back.
-D&I is a complex and evolving space that can feel overwhelming and intangible — how can one begin to measure it?
+Inclusion is a complex and evolving space that can feel overwhelming and intangible — how can one begin to measure it?
 Without unique expertise, analyzing inclusion is tricky and many companies simply don’t have the resources to collect necessary information internally.
 This is where external resources can be especially helpful.
-There are tools developed by teams dedicated to improving diversity and inclusion in the workplace, which make use of advanced data analytics and even artificial intelligence.
+There are tools developed by teams dedicated to improving inclusion in the workplace, which make use of advanced data analytics and even artificial intelligence.

-Diversio, for example, has a variety of services that measure and track D&I progress for you and will provide unique recommendations tailored to your specific problem areas.
+Diversio, for example, has a variety of services that measure and track Inclusion progress for you and will provide unique recommendations tailored to your specific problem areas.
 These recommendations include detailed implementation plans and a roster of helpful resources to help you execute them.
 They are also able to benchmark your company against the rest of your industry in a variety of areas such as fair management, safe work environment, and inclusive culture.

 4. Welcome and Actively Seek Feedback